Richard Harrington, Baron Harrington of Watford: Politics

 In May 2015, Harrington was re-elected as the Member of Parliament for Watford, with a majority of 9,794 votes, increasing the Conservative share of the vote by 8.5%.
 A month later, in June 2015, Harrington was appointed as the Prime Minister's apprenticeships adviser.

 Harrington was appointed Parliamentary Under Secretary of State at the Department for Work and Pensions in Theresa May's first Cabinet reshuffle on 17 July 2016, with his former position left vacant and effectively abolished.

 At the 2017 snap general election, Harrington was re-elected with a reduced majority of 2,092 votes.
 Harrington was moved to the Department for Business, Energy and Industrial Strategy in the subsequent Cabinet reshuffle.

 Having helped secure Government funding for the Croxley Rail Link Harrington expressed frustration with Labour's Sadiq Khan, the Mayor of London, for not progressing the project in February 2018; despite Harrington securing an extra £73,000,000 of government funding.
 In response Labour representatives argued that central government funding should have been provided for a project located outside of London and that "a more balanced approach, seeking the Department for Transport and TfL to work closely together is what is needed".

 In early-2019, Harrington warned of the risks of a no-deal Brexit.
 On 25 March 2019, he resigned from the government to vote for Oliver Letwin's amendment.

-On 1 April 2019, Harrington became the sixth Conservative MP to express his support for a second referendum on Brexit.

 On 29 August 2019, Harrington announced via Twitter that he would not stand for re-election in the next general election.

-Harrington remains an active Conservative and is President of Watford Conservative Association as well as supporting candidates in marginal constituencies.

-Alternative medicine

-In June 2010, he supported and signed an early day motion in support of the continuation of National Health Service funding for homeopathy, a motion sponsored by Conservative MP David Tredinnick.